common name: eye gnats, grass flies, eye flies, fruit flies

 Both Liohippelates spp. and closely related Hippelates spp. occur throughout much of North America (Sabrosky 1941) and 270 species have been described (Sabrosky 1987).
-Bingham (1941) determined during his investigations of Liohippelates in the southeastern U.S. that L. pusio was the most common pest of this genera.
-Later that year, Sabrosky (1941) found and described a new species, L. bishoppi, misidentified by Bingham as L. pusio, which made up a moderate portion of the southeastern Liohippelates.
+Bingham (1941) determined during his investigations of Liohippelates in the southeastern U.S. that Liohippelates pusio was the most common pest of this genus.
+Later that year, Sabrosky (1941) found and described a new species, Liohippelates bishoppi, misidentified by Bingham as Liohippelates pusio, which made up a moderate portion of the southeastern Liohippelates.

-Liohippelates bishoppi is found from February through September and L. pusio year round.
+Liohippelates bishoppi is found from February through September and Liohippelates pusio year round.
 Liohippelates pusio can be found from Washington to North Dakota, south to Pennsylvania, as well as California south to Mexico and east to the southeastern United States and Bermuda (GNI 2010).
 Liohippelates bishoppi is found from Saskatchewan to Quebec, south to Colorado, Texas and Florida.
-Other Liohippelates species found in the southeastern and eastern U.S. are L. bicolor (Coquillett) and L. pallipes (Loew), whereas Hippelates species found in the same area include H. nobilis Loew, H. plebejus Loew, and H. dorsalis Loew (Sabrosky 1941).
+Other Liohippelates species found in the southeastern and eastern U.S. are Liohippelates bicolor (Coquillett) and Liohippelates pallipes (Loew), whereas Hippelates species found in the same area include Hippelates nobilis Loew, Hippelates plebejus Loew, and Hippelates dorsalis Loew (Sabrosky 1941).

 Adults: Adult Liohippelates are true flies (bearing only two wings) and are very small, approximately 1.5 to 2 mm long, and shiny black or grayish in color with clear wings.
 Some species have reddish or yellowish heads.
 Legs tend to be reddish-yellow to brown with brown bands (Hall 1932).